GatoGraphQL/GatoGraphQL/layers/Engine/packages/component-model/README.md

 For instance, the API response below contains a component hierarchy with two components, `"page" => "post-feed"`, where component `"post-feed"` fetches blog posts.
 Please notice the following:

 - Each component knows which are its queried objects from property `dbobjectids` (IDs 4 and 9 for the blog posts)
-- Each component knows the object type for its queried objects from property `dbkeys` (each post's data is found under "posts", and the post's author data, corresponding to the author with the ID given under the post's property "author", is found under "users"):
+- Each component knows the object type for its queried objects from property `outputKeys` (each post's data is found under "posts", and the post's author data, corresponding to the author with the ID given under the post's property "author", is found under "users"):
 - Because the database object data is relational, property "author" contains the ID to the author object instead of printing the author data directly

 ```javascript